-Lateral load tests are conducted with one decking unit positioned at a distance S from the east end of the stringers and approximately 75 pounds of weight on that decking near the left side of the bridge.
+Lateral load tests are conducted with one decking unit positioned at a distance S from the east end of the south side stringer and approximately 75 pounds of weight on that decking near the north side of the bridge.
 This load is intended to restrain the bearing surfaces of the bridge from lifting off the floor when lateral load is applied.
 No additional uplift restraint will be used, even if bearing surfaces lift.